 Module Title Course Purpose Objectives banking services. available to a small business and explain how these services work.
 Identify the advantages and disadvantages of each of the banking services.
 Explain how small business owners decide which banking services are best for their business.
 Define several forms of deposit insurance.
 Describe some benefits of building effective long-term relationships with a banker or lender.
 Describe the role of a personal credit score in the lending process.
 Explain the benefits of separating business and personal bank transactions.
 Credit Reporting The Credit Reporting for a Small Business module provides an overview of credit reporting and is designed to help participants to understand how reporting their credit can benefit their business.
-After completing this module, the participants will be able to: • Explain the concept of credit reporting and the impact of credit reports on the operation or growth of a small business. • Identify the credit reports and other reporting systems commonly used to assess the risk of extending credit to a small business. • Explain how these credit reports work. • Identify the benefits a small business derives from a positive record of managing its debts and obligations. • Identify risks to a business from creditrelated scams or frauds and take steps to avoid or mitigate harm caused by them. • Identify the common business practices and products, tools, and services that are available for a small business to help in proper credit reporting. • Explain how the personal finances of a business owner impact the business' ability to get credit.
-Tax Planning The Tax Planning and Reporting After completing this module, the participants and Reporting for a Small Business module will be able to:
+After completing this module, the participants will be able to: Explain the concept of credit reporting and the impact of credit reports on the operation or growth of a small business.
+Identify the credit reports and other reporting systems commonly used to assess the risk of extending credit to a small business.
+Explain how these credit reports work.
+Identify the benefits a small business derives from a positive record of managing its debts and obligations.
+Identify risks to a business from credit-related scams or frauds and take steps to avoid or mitigate harm caused by them.
+Identify the common business to help in proper credit reporting.
+Explain how the personal finances of a business owner impact the business' ability to get credit.
+Tax Planning and Reporting The Tax Planning and Reporting for a Small Business module After completing this module, the participants will be able to: and Acporting Jor a sman Dasmess module